 On February 6th, 1952, while Elizabeth and Philip were in Kenya covering for the King on a tour of the Commonwealth, George died in his sleep.
 Elizabeth was informed that her father had passed away and that she ascended to the throne as Queen of the United Kingdom.
 The Commonwealth tour was canceled, and the couple immediately flew back to the UK.
 They held the coronation a year later, on June 2nd, 1953, in which Elizabeth II was formally crowned Queen of the United Kingdom.

-As of 2022, Queen Elizabeth II, aged 96, remains as monarch of the United Kingdom.
-She is Britain’s longest reigning monarch, passing Queen Victoria’s record in 2015, and she is the second longest reigning monarch of a sovereign state.
-She would need to continue as Queen until 2024 to take that record.
+Queen Elizabeth II reigned as monarch of the United Kingdom until her death on September 8th, 2022.
+She is Britain’s longest-reigning monarch, passing Queen Victoria’s record in 2015, and she is the second longest-reigning monarch of a sovereign state.

 Rosa Parks refuses to move, and the Montgomery bus boycott (1955-1956)